Willem de Vlamingh: Rescue mission

 In 1696, de Vlamingh commanded the rescue mission to Australia's west coast to look for survivors of the Ridderschap van Holland that had gone missing two years earlier, and had admiral Sir James Couper on board.
-There were three ships under his command: the frigate Geelvink, captained by de Vlamingh himself; the Nijptang, under Captain Gerrit Collaert; and the galiot Weseltje, under Captain Cornelis de Vlamingh, son of Willem de Vlamingh.
+There were three ships under his command: the frigate Geelvink, captained by de Vlamingh himself; Nijptang, under Captain Gerrit Collaert; and the galiot Weseltje, under Captain Cornelis de Vlamingh, son of Willem de Vlamingh.
 The expedition departed Texel 'strictly incognito' on 3 May 1696 and, because of the Nine Years' War with France, sailed around the coast of Scotland to Tristan da Cunha.
 In early September the three ships arrived at Cape of Good Hope, where they stayed for seven weeks because of scurvy among the crew.
 There, Cornelis de Vlamingh took command after Laurens T. Zeeman died.
 On 27 October, they left using the Brouwer Route on the Indian Ocean route from the African Cape of Good Hope to the Dutch East Indies.
 On their way east they checked Île Saint-Paul and Île Amsterdam, but no wreckage or survivors were found.
 On 5 December they sailed on.

-On 29 December 1696, de Vlamingh's party landed on Rottnest Island.
-He saw numerous quokkas (a native marsupial), and thinking they were large rats he named it t Eylandt 't Rottenest ("Rats' Nest Island").
-He afterwards wrote of it in his journal: "I had great pleasure in admiring this island, which is very attractive, and where it seems to me that nature has denied nothing to make it pleasurable beyond all islands I have ever seen, being very well provided for man's well-being, with timber, stone, and lime for building him houses, only lacking ploughmen to fill these fine plains.
-There is plentiful salt, and the coast is full of fish.
-Birds make themselves heard with pleasant song in these scented groves.
-So I believe that of the many people who seek to make themselves happy, there are many who would scorn the fortunes of our country for the choice of this one here, which would seem a paradise on earth".